fhd/algorithms/README.md

 Algorithms
 ==========

-A demonstration of the algorithms from the book [Introduction to Algorithms by Cormen et. al.](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&tid=11866), implemented in JavaScript.
+A demonstration of selected algorithms from the book [Introduction to Algorithms by Cormen et. al.](http://mitpress.mit.edu/catalog/item/default.asp?ttype=2&tid=11866), implemented in JavaScript.